 Raising Attainment and Progress (R.A.P.)

-Students identified to participate in the R.A.P Club will be provided with a report card which describes the expectation of work they will need to complete in each session.
-Students will get their report card signed off after each session when the teacher in charge is happy with the quality of work produced.
-Discussion with subject leaders, progress measures, attainment scores and homework grades will be measured each half term in order to assess if a student in R.A.P Club needs to continue with the programme.
-If it is decided that the student’s attainment and progress are at the desired standard, the student will have the option of leaving R.A.P club.
+Students in R.A.P Club will be provided with clear instruction at the start of each session regarding the expectations of work they will need to complete.
+Students will get their work marked weekly, with coaching provided to address errors made.
+Students are expected to display good behaviour and a willingness to learn.
+Discussion with subject leaders, progress measures, attainment scores and homework grades will be measured after the half-yearly assessments in order to assess if a student has achieved sufficient attainment.
+If it is decided that the student’s attainment and progress has reached the desired standard, the student will have the option of leaving R.A.P club.

 Parents/carers of students identified to be a part of R.A.P club will be telephoned to obtain verbal permission for the student to attend, with a follow up letter issued to inform them of the programme’s structure and expectations.